 - Tenant refuses to leave after valid lease termination or when lease is up and after being provided legally sufficient notice

 Hire Stone & Sallus for your Los Angeles landlord attorney needs.
-Our friendly chat line is ready to assist with any questions in real-time and our primary consultations are free.
+Our friendly chat line is ready to assist with any questions in real-time.
 Contact a Stone and Sallus real estate law attorney at 310.889.0233.

 Frequently Asked Questions